AirshipCMS/Docs/Development-Guide.md

-# Development Guide
+# Development Guide @Malia
+Look at this after schema setup guide (fix wording and include a nice link backwards).
 ---

+## Develop Locally @Malia
 Once you have set up your schema, you can land the project to pull down new templates and template directories.

-Warning that this will overwrite anything you were working on locally.
+Note: whenever you land that this will overwrite anything you were working on locally so be sure to backup files/use scm tool.

-Workflow is:
+Describe workflow more verbosely and with numbered step headers
-- develop
+- login
-- backup with scm
+- serve
+- develop (you might also be running other dev processes. see examples below)
+- make backups/commit files
-- deploy
+- launch

 ---

+## Local Development Flows
 Explain possibilities for Development flow.
 How you can put stuff outside the compartments directory.
-Also include links in the broad descriptions below, to the Git OSS projects.

 ### Gulp Example
-Explain what that might look like.
-Runs scss.
+Explain a stack that uses gulp, scsss and node to build css and output into x directories.

 ### Angular Example
 Explain what that might look like.
-Runs scss.

 ### React Example
 Explain what that might look like.
-Runs scss.

 ### Design Files
 Explain what that might look like.